nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 39 : August 1, Tuesday
+ **Today's Progress** : Read first two chapters of Eloquent Javascript - Values and Program Structure

+ **Thoughts** : Not much work today.
+Took a break.
+Gave myself a treat for coming this far.
+Watched Dunkirk.
+Great Experience.
+Hoping the complete the challenges and learn Ajax and DOM from treehouse this week.
+Start the projects from monday.
+Lets see.

+ ### Day 38 : July 31, Monday
+ **Today's Progress** : Completed the debugging module of FCC.
+Started the Basic algorithm challenges.
+Did 3.

+ **Thoughts** : The challenges are quite tough.
+Its good for learning.
+"When it gets tough, You get tougher".. :fire:

+ **Thing(s) learned** :
+ * How to debug code in console
+ * `array.split()` `.join()` method
  ### Day 37 : July 30, Sunday

 **Today's Progress** : Started JS tuts on FreeCodeCamp beta to get a idea about the basic fundamentals.
 Completed the JS part.
 Now, working through data structures part.